elbecerrasoto/pandoomain/README.md

 - [OUTPUTS](##OUTPUTS)
 - [Installation](##Installation)

 ## Description

 A [_snakemake pipeline_](https://snakemake.github.io/) capable of:

-+ Downloading genomes
++ Downloading genomes.
-+ Searching a protein DB with Hidden Markov Model (HMM)
++ Searching proteins using _Hidden Markov Models_ (HMMs).
-+ Domain annotation
++ Domain annotation via `interproscan.sh`.
-+ Protein architecture Extraction
++ Protein domain architecture extraction.
-+ Gene-Neighborhood Extraction
++ Gene-Neighborhood extraction.
++ Adding taxonomic information.

+The output data is useful for discovering new functional or evolutionary patterns through the analysis of _Protein Domain Architecture_ and _Gene-Neighbohood_ data.

+For example some biological questions are better approached at a Domain level than raw just raw sequence.

+This can be taken further with extracting the domain architecture of whole _Gene-Neighborhoods_.

+_pandoomain_ represents a _domain architecture_ as a string.
+Which provides the following advantages:
++ Existing libraries for string distance can be easily applied.
++ Makes human inspection of the raw tables easier.
++ Domain aligments are possible.

+The conversion strategy is to add `+33` to the _PFAM ID_ (to avoid blank characters), and treat the resulting number as an _Unicode code point_.

+_Unicode_ can easily accomodate all defined _PFAMs_, which are in the order of `~16,000`, while _Unicode_ provides `155,063` characters.

-The input to the pipeline is a text file providing the assembly accessions of the target genomes and a directory of the HMMs to be search.
+The input to the pipeline is a text file of assembly accessions and and a directory of _HMMs_.

-The accessions could be obtained from NCBI databases.
-And the HMMs from _interpro_ PFAMs or manually created with _hmmer_.
+Then the pipelines gets the genomes (in `.gff` and `faa` formates) and extract any protein that generates a _HMM_ hit.

+The resulting _hits_ are then annotated with `interproscan.sh`.

+Finally the _Domain Architectures_ (at protein and neighborhood level) are obtanined.

+The final results include taxonomic information for further analysis.

-It is used at [DeMoraes Lab](https://www.demoraeslab.org/) to search for cute interesting bacterial toxins.
+_pandoomain_ is used at the [DeMoraes Lab](https://www.demoraeslab.org/) to search for novel bacterial toxins.

 ### Rulegraph